WilliamMajanja/wajibika-mazingira/README.md

     -   **Key**: `API_KEY`
     -   **Value**: `Your-Gemini-API-Key-Here`

-The project includes a `netlify.toml` file that correctly configures the site for a single-page application.
+The project includes a `netlify.toml` file that correctly aconfigures the site for a single-page application.

 ```toml
 # netlify.toml